 For CVC-associated bacteremia caused by coagulase-negative staphylococci, the CVC may be retained; in this setting, patients are treated with systemic antibiotics with or without antibiotic lock therapy .
 (See "Treatment of intravascular catheter-related infections", section on 'Antibiotic lock therapy' and "Tunneled, cuffed hemodialysis catheter-related bacteremia", section on 'Antibiotic lock'.)

 Although the Infectious Diseases Society of America guidelines recommend CVC removal in patients with candidemia, some authors have suggested that catheter removal may not be necessary in neutropenic patients with candidemia in whom the source is often the gastrointestinal tract rather than the CVC.
 This is discussed in detail separately.
-(See "Treatment of candidemia and invasive candidiasis in adults", section on 'Catheter removal'.)
+(See "Treatment of candidemia and invasive candidiasis in adults", section on 'Central venous catheter removal'.)

 COLONY STIMULATING FACTORS — Colony stimulating factors (CSFs; also known as myeloid growth factors or hematopoietic growth factors), such as granulocyte and granulocyte-macrophage colony stimulating factors (G-CSF and GM-CSF), are not recommended for routine use in patients with established fever and neutropenia.
 The Infectious Diseases Society of America (IDSA) guidelines recommend against their use for all patients with established fever and neutropenia , whereas the American Society of Clinical Oncology guidelines state that their use can be "considered" for patients at high risk for infection-associated complications or who have prognostic factors that are predictive of a poor clinical outcome .
 As the available data do not show a clear benefit, we agree with the IDSA guidelines and do not use CSFs in patients with established fever and neutropenia.
-These issues are discussed in detail separately.
+These issues are discussed in greater detail separately.
 (See "Use of granulocyte colony stimulating factors in adult patients with chemotherapy-induced neutropenia and conditions other than acute leukemia, myelodysplastic syndrome, and hematopoietic cell transplantation", section on 'Neutropenic fever'.)